Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Evaluation

 \subsubsection{\textbf{Overall performance on NYC dataset}}

-For the New York City dataset, we only consider the latter two types of shared data as guidance, since the dataset does not provide user-level trajectories.
-In addition, we evaluate only spatial and temporal metrics, as the absence of user IDs prevents the computation of spatial-temporal metrics.
-As guidance, we chose radius and stay duration as mobility measures, corresponding to the spatial and temporal perspectives respectively.
-The other metrics were used for validation, shown in gray.
+For the NYC dataset, we only consider the latter two types of shared data and evaluate spatial and temporal metrics, since the dataset does not provide user-level trajectories and thus does not support spatial-temporal metric computation.
+As guidance, we use two scaling law metrics of human mobility: radius of gyration and stay duration, corresponding to the spatial and temporal perspectives, respectively.
+The guidance metrics are shown in gray, while the remaining metrics are used only for evaluation.
 We compare our method \name{} with other baseline methods, as shown in Table~\ref{tab:nyc}.
-From the Table, we can see that our method outperforms all other baselines, achieving at least an improvement of 11.70\% in OdSim, 24.63\% in Circadian.
+From the Table, we can see that our method outperforms all other baselines, achieving at least an improvement of 10.70\% in OdSim, 17.87\% in Circadian.